UpdraftFund/updraft-frontend-lit-ts/docs/social-media-meta-tags.md

 ## Usage

-The meta tags are automatically set when:
+The meta tags are automatically generated when:

-1. Users navigate to an idea page (`/idea/:id`)
+1. Social media crawlers request an idea page (`/idea/:id`)
-2. Users navigate to a solution page (`/solution/:id`)
+2. Social media crawlers request a solution page (`/solution/:id`)
-3. The GraphQL data for the idea/solution loads successfully
+3. The Edge Function successfully fetches data from The Graph API

-The meta tags are automatically cleared when:

-1. Users navigate away from idea/solution pages
-2. Components are disconnected
+Regular users continue to use the normal SPA without any changes to their experience.

 ## Testing